 The Manchester United defender insists that the west London club's European triumph proves why the Three Lions could be the team to fear in Poland and UkraineFrance defender Patrice Evra believes that England will hope to reproduce Chelsea's Champions League-winning spirit during Euro 2012.

-England meets Laurent Blanc's men in Donetsk on June 11, a game that will kick off Group D.
+England meet Laurent Blanc's men in Donetsk on June 11, a game that will kick off Group D.

-The 31-year-old is adamant that Chelsea's European Cup win, in which the club defied the odds to beat Bayern Munich in the final in its own stadium after a sensational semifinal triumph against Barcelona, will give the national side added impetus.
+And the 31-year-old is adamant that Chelsea's European Cup win, in which they defied the odds to beat Bayern Munich in the final in their own stadium after a sensational semi-final triumph against Barcelona, will give the national side added impetus.

 “I take the example of Chelsea.
 They were at rock bottom when [Roberto] Di Matteo took over," he The Sun.